 Funding

-This work was supported by the National Natural Science Foundation of China (Grant No. 42274214), Civil Aerospace Technology Pilot Research Project (D040203), National Key R&D Program of China (Grant No. 2023YFE0117300).
+This work was supported by the National Natural Science Foundation of China (Grant No. 42274214), Civil Aerospace Technology Pilot Research Project (D040203), National Key R&D Program of China (Grant No. 2023YFE0117300) and partly supported by the Swarm DISC, funded by ESA contract no. 4000109587.

 Authors' contributions

-YYY designed the study, carried out model computations, and wrote the manuscript; GH discussed the results and revised the manuscript; ZMZR coordinated the cooperation of the research group and the entire study; JW contributed to the model validation.
+YYY designed the study, carried out model computations, and wrote the initial draft; GH contributed to the analysis and results and finalized the manuscript; ZMZR coordinated the cooperation of the research group and the entire study; JW contributed to the model validation.
 NO assisted in the modeling methodology; SQY coordinated the institution resources and the CSES mission; BZ, BJC and WM led the design of the HPM instruments and carried out the performance verification of the data pre- and post-launch; JPH, HXL and NZ led the production of HPM data, with the help of QT, WJL, CJ and GF; LC assisted the of IGRF model production; RY, ZXZ, WC, SX, HH and DHY contributed to the data analysis.
 All authors read and approved the final manuscript.

 Acknowledgments